lillypad/vim-lillypad/README.md

 **New Features:**</br>
 - Spell Rotate and Spell Check On / Off
 - Multi-Line commenting with Nerd-Commenter
-- Syntastic for Syntax Checking
+- Syntastic for Syntax Checking of HTML, JSON, Python and more
 - Snippets with YouCompleteMe Support
 - Loads of Color Themes
 - CtrlP for Searching Recent Files